AmauryPARIS/gr-ephyl/README.md

 ```

 ## Documentation
-Detailed documentation is available in the `documentation folder`
+Detailed documentation is available in the `documentation folder` and [here](https://hal.inria.fr/hal-03876369)

 ## Known error